Cita Sadeli

-Cita Sadeli (also known as Miss Chelove or CHELOVE) is a D.C. based art director, muralist, designer and illustrator.
+Cita Sadeli (also known as Miss Chelove or CHELOVE) is a D.C.-based art director, muralist, designer and illustrator.
 Sadeli has worked with the D.C.
 Commission on the Arts and Humanities and the Smithsonian Institution.

 Personal life

-Sadeli grew up in Hyattsville, Maryland.
+Sadeli was born in Bloomington, Indiana.
+Sadeli's family moved to the Washington, D.C., area when she was four, and she grew up in Hyattsville, Maryland.
 She has cultural ties to Java, Indonesia.

 Career

-Sadeli was the Co-founder of Protein Media, an interactive art agency based in Washington DC and Brooklyn NY from 2000-2013.
+Sadeli was the co-founder of Protein Media, an interactive art agency based in Washington, D.C., and Brooklyn, NY, from 2000-2013.